Illustration of contact dermatitis on different skin colors. Contact dermatitis can appear as an itchy rash.

 When to see a doctor

-- The rash is so uncomfortable that you are losing sleep or are distracted from your daily activities
+- The rash is so itchy that you can't sleep or go about your day

 - The rash doesn't get better within three weeks